lipopowski/lipopowski.github.io/_pages/about.md

 - [Zachary Dodds](https://www.cs.hmc.edu/~dodds/), summer research advisor

 ## Personal
 In addition to doing research, I also live a life.
-(However, I grew up online, so my life and research have a very close relationship.)
-I love to bake (and sometimes share the product with my lab), cook, read, and make art.
-I care deeply about education justice and equity, and not just in computer science.
+(I did grow up online, so my life and research have a very close relationship.)
+I love to bake (and sometimes share the product with my lab), cook, read, write, and make art.
+I'm a fan of a lot of things!
+I care deeply about education justice and equity, including outside of computer science.